benwong01f611/luadec/ReadMe.md

 make LUAVER=5.3
 ```

-If you want to build it for lua 5.1 or 5.2 , just replace 5.3 above to 5.1 or 5.2, and run ``git submodule --init lua-5.x``.
-Add ``-m32`` to CFLAGS and LDFLAGS in the Makefile of lua-5.x and luadec for 32-bit support.
+If you want to build it for lua 5.1 or 5.2 , just replace 5.3 above to 5.1 or 5.2.

 There are also project files for vc2008, tested for vc2008 and vc2013.
 Before compiling, make sure there are correct sources in lua-5.1 , lua-5.2 or lua-5.3.